leowang721/k-ajax/README.md

 # k-ajax
-k-ajax a simple ajax lib
+A simple ajax lib using es6 grammar & syntax.